 [Skokie Valley Astronomers, sky map.]

-Skokie Valley Astronomers — Images
+Skokie Valley Astronomers

-Astrophotography by Julian Gordon
+Images from Julian Gordon

 Julian Gordon has contributed the following astrophotgraphs.
-All of the images are copyright 2005, 2007 or 2008 Julian Gordon.
+All of the images are copyright 2005, 2007, 2008 or 2009 Julian Gordon.

 He originally wrote: "I do not own a telescope, but am thinking of buying one.
 In the meantime, I wanted to get some experience without one, just with the optics I already have for my SLR camera.
 I am amazed at the amount of interesting detail I can capture that is not visible to the naked eye, using a digital camera.
 I am so excited, I wanted to share the images."